 LPN Transition to OCNE

 Introduces the learner to the framework of the RCC and Oregon Consortium for Nursing Education (OCNE) curriculum including the OCNE competencies and benchmarks and the clinical judgment model.
 The student is introduced to the role and practice of the registered nurse.
 Concepts and applicability of the ANA Code of Ethics will be emphasized.
 Students will be introduced to evidenced-based care including levels of evidence.
 Concepts of health promotion, chronic care and acute care as applied to nursing practice will be explored.
-Case studies and Concept-based Learning Activities will be used to provide students opportunities to demonstrate critical thinking in the provision of simulated patient care.
+Case studies and concept-based learning activities will be used to provide students opportunities to demonstrate critical thinking in the provision of simulated patient care.
 Students will begin development of a portfolio they may adapt to fit the criteria for the OCNE partner nursing program to which they are admitted.
 The course will be delivered through a variety of methods, e.g. distance delivery (Internet), face to face classroom and simulation skills lab clinical.
 Clinical experience is graded on a pass/no pass basis.

 Prerequisites: NRS230, NRS232, and program director permission.
 This course is only for LPNs accepted into the advanced placement process.